-TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FACILITIES AND MANAGEMENT FACTORS THAT CREATE GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS however, the attraction of Bare Rock as a destination for walkers is significant.
+TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FACILITIES AND MANAGEMENT FACTORS THAT CREATE GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS The rock climbing at Bare Rock out of Fingal is emerging as one of Tasmania most popular climbs.
+Not technically a trail experience, however, the attraction of Bare Rock as a destination for walkers is significant.
 Quality pre-trip information The St Helens Mountain Bike Trails and the Bay of Fires Trail have an excellent online focus providing up to date information for riders and the community.
-Pre-visit information through Break O' Day Council and East Coast Tasmania websites is available including for popular trails.
+Pre visit information through Break O' Day Council and East Coast Tasmania websites is available including for popular trails.
 More detailed Information (in-person and online) on short walks, multi day walks and other trails in the region is lacking in quality and consistency.
 Continue the range of pre-visit information to ensure people are getting the very best, safe and issues free experience and by picking the right trail experience that is right for them.
 Provide pre visit and on-site trail visitor information to ensure enjoyment, safety and comfort of visitors for other priority trails including walking trails and ensure to visitors and locals understand the limitations and challenges in accessing some less priority trails.
-A range of quality support services and facilities including information and way marking The on-site mountain bike trail information is excellent with a safety focus including marker poles that are marked with numbers representing the distance from the trail start.
+A range of quality support services and facilities including information and way marking The on-site mountain bike trail information is excellent including safety focus including marker poles as you ride that are marked with numbers representing the distance from the trail start.
 The mountain bike trail head and waymarking is world class and clearly reflects the level of difficulty riders will encounter on the trail enabling riders to best suit the trail to their abilities.
 The established and maintained walking trails are well signposted at the trail head and reflect the classification of trail to be experienced.
 The level of MTB trail marking is to a high standard, some comments from the MTB survey indicated some improved ride distance and times required.
 Future priority walking trails will need to include quality trail head and waymarking linked to the trail classification.
 Trail, food, beverage and retail products and businesses St Helens has a range of food, beverage and retail products together with bike service and supply shops and shuttle services to transport rider to and from the trails.
 The attraction of the Valley with new walking experiences and Fingal to climbers at Bare Rock could see the Valley attract and keep new visitors contributing to new hospitality attractions and camping facilities in the Valley.
 The MTB survey identified some improvements required to food and beverage available at the St Helens trailhead.
 As new experiences develop trail guiding servicing and drop off pick up to base camp operations will provide additional access and experiences for visitors.